 Curly girl method approved and great as a deep conditioning treatment, Olaplex No.3.
 This is especially great for curlies who have coloured hair, colour damaged hair or hair that’s had Brazilian blow outs or relaxing treatments.
 Just make sure you purchase the genuine product!
 I’ve tried mixing this with my rice water, but it’s not as successful as the Hairfinity mask.

 An honourable mention for the cult-favourite deep conditioning mask which contains protein.
 Briogeo Don’t Despair, Repair!
 Deep Conditioning Mask.
 You only need a small amount of it, and the tub lasts a really long time.
+All products available in my Amazon Shop.

 Still my favourite curly girl approved styling product, Pantene Defined Curls Mousse (No.5).
 I use it like a curl enhancer, but it works equally well layered with other products or as a one and done.
 For soft, defined, frizz-free curl clumps every time, I style my hair using this mousse, and then a gel.
 I’ve never found a mousse or foam that’s as good, and it costs just a few euros/pounds!